Stuffed Peppers

 • Rice: You can use any kind of rice, including white, brown, or wild rice.

-• Italian Seasoning: This spice blend is a classic combination of aromatic herbs.
-If you don’t have Italian seasoning, feel free to swap in dried thyme, basil, oregano, and parsley.
+• Aromatics & Seasoning: Fresh garlic and Italian seasoning give the filling so much flavor!
+If you don’t have Italian seasoning, swap in dried thyme, basil, oregano, and parsley.

 • Cheese: Monterey Jack cheese pairs nicely with this recipe.
 But you can also use shredded Pepper Jack, Swiss, or Mozzarella.